Display the data you need with filters on Table Reports

 Filters for Text-based Fields

-If you filter on multiple values, the system will apply OR logic to determine what should be displayed.
+If you filter on multiple values in the same field, the system will apply OR logic to determine what should be displayed.
+If you filter on different fields, the system will apply AND logic and display records that relate to all of the filters.

 Filters for Numeric Fields